search

 Garbage Collection (GC)

-The Garbage Collection (GC) mechanism is used to clean up invalid data in SSDs, freeing up space for new data writes.
+The Garbage Collection (GC) mechanism is used to clean up invalid data in SSD, freeing up space for new data writes.
 An excellent GC algorithm or mechanism can effectively enhance both the lifespan and steady-state performance of the SSD.

 pSLC